Osiris-Team/Desku/README.md

 It can be a single component or a complete suite of multiple components, either way its pretty easy to create a Desku-Extension:
 1. Add the Desku dependency.
-2. Extend the Component class and start coding.
+2. Extend the Component class and start coding (example component [here](https://github.com/Osiris-Team/Desku/blob/main/src/test/java/com/osiris/desku/HelloWorldApp.java)).
-3. Publish your repo on GitHub with the #desku-extension tag.
+3. Publish your repo on GitHub with the #desku-extension tag/topic.
 4. Create a release and use JitPack or Maven to host the assets.